Parson Russell Terrier vs Papillon: Complete Comparison (2026)

 Temperament and Personality Differences

 Understanding how Parson Russell Terrier and Papillon differ in temperament is essential for making the right choice.
 Parson Russell Terrier's bold, friendly, athletic character creates a fundamentally different ownership experience than Papillon's alert, friendly, happy nature.
 In daily life, this means Parson Russell Terrier owners typically experience a dog that leans toward bold behavior, while Papillon owners find their dog more inclined toward alert tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Fit with your life is the deciding factor — neither temperament is objectively better in the abstract.

 Best for Families with Children